- Preventer Inhaler used to prevent Asthma Attacks

 - Hoarseness in the voice

-You can help to prevent adverse effects in your mouth or throat by brushing your teeth, rinsing your mouth or gargling with water.
+You can help to prevent adverse effects in your mouth or throat by brushing your teeth, rinsing your mouth, or gargling with water.

 This list is not exhaustive.
 Please, refer to the Side Effects tab for rarer and more serious adverse reactions associated with Flixotide.
 Always read the patient information leaflet for a comprehensive list.

-Flixotide Dosage and Directions
+Flixotide indications and dose

 Always take the Flixotide reliever inhaler exactly as instructed by your doctor.
 Read the patient information leaflet thoroughly before you star to use the Flixotide evohaler/accuhaler.
 Speak to your doctor if you are unsure of anything.

 We recommend always reading the manufacturers guidelines, which you can find inside the inhaler box.
 As Flixotide inhalers are available in a number of different brands, it is important to familiarise yourself with the manufacturer’s guidelines and recommendations.
-Keeping your inhaler clean is also very important, as this can prevent you from inhaling other forms of bacteria which may also trigger your symptoms.
+Keeping your inhaler clean is also very important, as this can prevent you from

 You can also watch a number of online "how to" videos to ensure you are using your inhaler correctly.